Toolbox Organisation Settings

 You can find the current buttons set up in the control panel here:

-For each nested basic page - we create a button with the following:
+For each nested basic subpage - we create a button with the following:

 - Button Text = basic page headline